Managing Sickness Absences Advice and assistance from Employment Solicitors in Manchester and London

 - Unfair dismissals

 It is important that you have a detailed policy that expresses the company’s sickness procedures.
 You should explain the procedure for calling in sick, adjustments that can be made for return to work, and the point in which you will consider suspension or disciplinary action.
-If you do not have such policies click here to see how we can help you.
+If you do not have grievance and disciplinary procedures in place we can help you.

 What is the legal position on sickness absences and how to manage them?

 It is legal to dismiss an employee for illness if they cannot do their job properly.
-In order to avoid an unfair dismissal claim there are some procedural steps you must take.
+However, in order to avoid an unfair dismissal claim there are some procedural steps you must take.
 These include:

 - Keep a record of all short-term sickness absences and the reasons for the absences